go-simpler/sloglint/README.md

 ## 🚀 Features

 * Forbid mixing key-value pairs and attributes in a single function call
-* [WIP] Enforce using either key-value pairs or attributes for the entire project
+* Enforce using either key-value pairs or attributes for the entire project
 * [WIP] Enforce using constants instead of raw keys
 * [WIP] Enforce putting arguments on separate lines